RuanTarcisio/TaskManager_back/README.md

 Create Todos: Add new tasks with title, description, expected completion date, and tags.
 Update Todos: Modify details such as title, description, and due date of an existing task.
 List Todos: Display all tasks or filter by the authenticated user.
-State Transitions: Uses the State pattern to switch between PENDING, IN_PROGRESS, and COMPLETED task states.
+State Transitions: Uses the State pattern to switch between NEW, IN_PROGRESS, and COMPLETED, CANCELED and REOPEND task states.
 Auditing: Tracks and records changes made to task data, identifying who made the modifications and when.

 ** Endpoints